 I love picking their books each year.
 I always include an inscription and the date on the inside front cover.

 One year my daughter was really into Nancy Drew.
 This year my girls are loving the Warrior series.
 I remember the year four-year-old Hawkeye received his own copy of Stellaluna after checking it out at the library weekly for the better part of that year.
-There have been cookbooks and comic books.
-A slow building collection of their own Lord of the Rings copies.
-A beautifully illustrated Hobbit.
+There have been cookbooks and comic books and a slow building collection of their own Lord of the Rings copies.
+Also, a beautifully illustrated Hobbit.
 The kids have pored over treasured Calvin and Hobbes books for years.

 I hope the Book on the Bed tradition is one our children will cherish and remember fondly – and even – find themselves sharing one day with their own children.